Skip to main content

 Being in signature

-The contrat is finalized and awaiting signature from one or more parties.
+The contract is finalized and awaiting signature from one or more parties.

-Depending on the defined signing order, the contrat may have different statuses:
+Depending on the defined signing order, the contract may have different statuses:

 • To be signed by the counterparty